CIBC-Internal/python/Doc/library/logging.handlers.rst

 .. class:: BufferingHandler(capacity)

    Initializes the handler with a buffer of the specified capacity.
+Here, *capacity* means the number of logging records buffered.

    .. method:: emit(record)

-      Appends the record to the buffer.
-If :meth:`shouldFlush` returns true, calls :meth:`flush` to process the buffer.
+      Append the record to the buffer.
+If :meth:`shouldFlush` returns true, call :meth:`flush` to process the buffer.

    .. method:: flush()

-      You can override this to implement custom flushing behavior.
-This version just zaps the buffer to empty.
+      For a :class:`BufferingHandler` instance, flushing means that it sets the buffer to an empty list.
+This method can be overwritten to implement more useful flushing behavior.

    .. method:: shouldFlush(record)

-      Returns true if the buffer is up to capacity.
+      Return ``True`` if the buffer is up to capacity.
 This method can be overridden to implement custom flushing strategies.

-.. class:: MemoryHandler(capacity, flushLevel=ERROR, target=None)
+.. class:: MemoryHandler(capacity, flushLevel=ERROR, target=None, flushOnClose=True)

    Returns a new instance of the :class:`MemoryHandler` class.
-The instance is initialized with a buffer size of *capacity*.
+The instance is initialized with a buffer size of *capacity* (number of records buffered).
    If *flushLevel* is not specified, :const:`ERROR` is used.
 If no *target* is specified, the target will need to be set using :meth:`setTarget` before this handler does anything useful.
+If *flushOnClose* is specified as ``False``, then the buffer is *not* flushed when the handler is closed.
+If not specified or specified as ``True``, the previous behaviour of flushing the buffer will occur when the handler is closed.

+   .. versionchanged:: 3.6
+      The *flushOnClose* parameter was added.

    .. method:: close()